Genskill2/02-bootcamp-estimate-pi-Fahad-D-Riano/README.md

-This is My First Assignment Forza
+This is My First Assignment Forza Milano
 # Estimate pi

 ## Using the Wallis formula